hybridgroup/taskmapper-trac/README.md

-# ticketmaster-trac
+# taskmapper-trac

-This is a provider for [ticketmaster](http://ticketrb.com).
-It provides interoperability with [Trac](http://trac.edgewall.org) and it's issue tracking system through the ticketmaster gem.
+This is a provider for [taskmapper](http://ticketrb.com).
+It provides interoperability with [Trac](http://trac.edgewall.org) and it's issue tracking system through the taskmapper gem.

 # Usage and Examples

-First we have to instantiate a new ticketmaster instance, your trac installation should have api access enable:
+First we have to instantiate a new taskmapper instance, your trac installation should have api access enable:
-    trac = TicketMaster.new(:trac, {:username=> 'foo', :password => "bar", :url => "http://tracserver/username/project/trac"})
+    trac = taskmapper.new(:trac, {:username=> 'foo', :password => "bar", :url => "http://tracserver/username/project/trac"})

 If you do not pass in the url, username and password, you won't get any information.